r-hub/docs/content/cran-mirror/_index.md

 weight: 500
 ---

-R-hub unofficially mirrors CRAN packages to the `cran` GitHub organizatioj.
+R-hub unofficially mirrors CRAN packages to the [`cran` GitHub organization](https://github.com/cran/).
 Each CRAN package lives in its own GitHub repository, e.g. package Rcpp is at https://github.com/cran/Rcpp.
 All versions of all packages are included, and each version is a separate git commit, tagged with the version number.
 We tried to keep the original dates and authors/maintainers as well.

 The main goal of CRAN @ GitHub is the *easy access to the source code or CRAN packages*.
 In particular, you can